-From our Estates wineries “San Basso” and “Tara”, the Italian native grapes that we grow produce all of our D.O.C. and I.G.T. territory wines: Sangiovese, Montepulciano, Passerina and Pecorino.
-We guarantee a high and constant level of quality through our supply chain control and daily care of our vineyards.
-The vineyards owned by our family are between 20 and 30 years old and cover an area of about 30 hectares within the estate’s total 95 hectares.
-The vines grow in a natural habitat of considerable value contained by two large canyon ravines, furrowed by deep ditches, which join to form the nearby stream called Fiobbo.
-The typical microclimate of these “badlands” and woods make this an ideal environment for viticulture thanks to the intense day and then cool night temperature alterations.
-While providing natural shelter from the cold north winds offered by the cliffs, as well as the generous availability of rain water, that pools downstream as a result of natural water and weather cycles, this complex ecosystem generated by the unique geography not only hosts a wide range of animal and plant species typical of the Mediterranean region but helps to define our authentic heritage that is based on indigenous bio-diversity.
+Within our Estate Vineyards, “San Basso”, “Tara” and “Tenimenti Le Ginestre”, the indigenous varieties that we grow produce all of our estate DOC and IGT wines: Sangiovese, Montepulciano, Passerina and Pecorino.
+We guarantee a high and constant level of quality through our control of the supply chain and the daily care of our vineyards.
+These are the vineyards that average in age between 10 and 30 years and occupy an area of about 55 hectares out of our total of 95 hectares.
+The estates are inserted in a naturalistic complex of considerable value circumscribed by two large gully canyons furrowed by deep ditches which join to form the nearby Fiobbo stream.
+The microclimate of the “badlands” and these woods provides ideal habitats for viticulture with the intense day and night variences.
+The cliffs provide a natural shelter from the cold north winds and combined with the rainwater that collects at the bottom of the valley this natural life cycle provides excellent growing conditions.
+This complex and unique ecosystem created by the natural geography of the land hosts a wide range of animals and plant species, typical of the Mediterranean area, which today represents an authentic heritage of native bio-diversity.